teancom/codex/aws.md

 #### Beta Cloud Foundry

-To deploy Cloud Foundry, we will go back into our ops directory, making use of `cf-deplyoments` repo created when we built our alpha site:
+To deploy Cloud Foundry, we will go back into our `ops` directory, making use of the `cf-deplyoments` repo created when we built our alpha site:

 ```
 $ cd ~/ops/cf-deployments